[This post was originally published on 25th May 2020. It has been updated on 9th March 2022.]

 How can you improve your Email Response Rate?

-When brands follow up on a customer throughout their journey, it shows that they care about individual email recipients even if it’s an automated email.
+When brands follow up on a customer throughout their journey, it shows that they care about every single contact on their email list even if it’s an automated email.
 As the decision-making process is emotion-based and supported by needs and demands, following up increases the chance of decreasing the time taken to make an action or lessen the time taken to make the purchase.

 Welcome emails and cart abandonment emails are the best examples of follow up emails and here are a few email examples of brands that have done it right.

-This retargeting email for an abandoned cart by Moschino is bold and minimal in design.
+This retargeting email for an abandoned cart by United By Blue is bold and minimal in design.
 It conveys the message in the headline and the email doesn’t have any other copy in the email.
 They have provided the cart and have given a CTA to check out and make the purchase.

-This email by Tinder is a welcome email giving out the necessary information for the user to get started with the application.
+This email by GoDaddy is a welcome email giving out the necessary information for the user to get started with the service.
 This follow up will ensure a better response as the user is new to the app and has a fresh approach to the brand, this will determine their relationship with the brand.

-With the number of mobile users accessing emails on the phone, it becomes very important to make sure your email is optimized to view on every browser and device.
+Take a look at your email list; there’s a good chance that the number of mobile users is more than desktop ones.
+In such a scenario, it becomes very important to make sure your email is optimized to view on every browser and device.
 A responsive email is bound to increase your response rate.
 How?
 If you open an email on your phone only to realize that it is not rendering properly on your phone, would you make an effort to log into your desktop or laptop to check on the same email?
 Or would you like to zoom in and out on your email and take the pain of locating the CTA in a desktop view email on the phone?
 Unlikely, right?

 Email Uplers’ email sent during the COVID-19 crisis, is optimized for viewing in Outlook, iOS, and Android respectively.
 You can view other resources that might be helpful during these times on our COVID-19 resources page.